Rod Stewart's plea deal on battery charge falls through

-WEST PALM BEACH, Fla.
-(AP) -- A plea deal between British rock icon Rod Stewart and Florida prosecutors fell through Friday, meaning he and his adult son are again scheduled to stand trial on charges they battered a security guard during a New Year's Eve bash nearly two years ago.
+WEST PALM BEACH, Fla. — A plea deal between British rock icon Rod Stewart and Florida prosecutors fell through Friday, meaning he and his adult son are again scheduled to stand trial on charges they battered a security guard during a New Year's Eve bash nearly two years ago.

 Neither Rod Stewart nor his son, Sean, were present when Judge August Bonavita announced that a hearing in which a deal was expected to be finalized had been canceled.
 The pair are now scheduled to stand trial on misdemeanor battery charges on Jan.
 25.